Skip to content

 Verify system date and time are correct

 Right-click the time in the Windows taskbar → Adjust date/time.
 Verify date, time, time zone, and “Set time automatically” are all correct.
-Digital signatures on QuickBooks update files require accurate system time to validate — if the clock is wrong, 15240 appears regardless of network or other settings.
+Digital signatures on update files require an accurate clock — if it’s wrong, 15240 appears regardless of network or other settings.

 Run QuickBooks as Administrator

 Close QuickBooks completely.
 Right-click the QuickBooks Desktop shortcut → Run as Administrator.
 Retry the payroll update via Employees → Get Payroll Updates → Download Entire Update → Update.
-Update downloads need write access to QuickBooks program folders — this step resolves a meaningful share of 15240 cases.
+Downloads need write access to QB program folders — this resolves a meaningful share of cases.

 Verify Internet Explorer SSL/TLS settings

-QuickBooks uses IE’s underlying network stack regardless of browser.
-Open Internet Explorer (or Control Panel → Internet Options).
-Go to Advanced tab → Security section.
-Confirm: “Use TLS 1.2” is checked, “Use SSL 3.0” is unchecked (deprecated), “Check for publisher’s certificate revocation” is unchecked.
-Click Apply, restart QuickBooks, retry the update.
+QuickBooks uses IE’s network stack regardless of browser.
+Open Internet Explorer (or Control Panel → Internet Options) → Advanced tab → Security.
+Confirm “Use TLS 1.2” is checked, “Use SSL 3.0” is unchecked, and “Check for publisher’s certificate revocation” is unchecked.
+Apply, restart QuickBooks, retry.

 Temporarily pause antivirus and retry

-Antivirus software sometimes blocks QuickBooks update downloads or quarantines downloaded files.
-Temporarily pause antivirus protection, retry the payroll update, then re-enable antivirus.
-If the update succeeds with antivirus paused, the durable fix is adding QuickBooks to your antivirus exclusion list — the QuickBooks installation folder and update temp folders specifically.
+Antivirus sometimes blocks QuickBooks update downloads or quarantines downloaded files.
+Temporarily pause antivirus protection, retry the payroll update, then re-enable it.
+If the update succeeds with antivirus paused, the durable fix is adding QuickBooks (the install folder and update temp folders) to the exclusion list.

 Reset QuickBooks update settings

-If steps 1–4 didn’t resolve the error, reset the update configuration.
+If steps 1–4 didn’t resolve it, reset the update configuration.
 Go to Help → Update QuickBooks Desktop → Update Now tab.
 Check “Reset Update” and click Get Updates.
 This clears any partial download state blocking new attempts.
-Wait for the reset to complete, then retry the payroll update.
+Wait for the reset to complete, then retry.

 If error persists, run Tool Hub’s Quick Fix My Program

-Download QuickBooks Tool Hub (free from Intuit) if not installed.
-Open Tool Hub → Program Problems tab → run Quick Fix My Program.
+Download QuickBooks Tool Hub (free from Intuit) if it isn’t installed.
+Open Tool Hub → Program Problems → Quick Fix My Program.
 This addresses common program-level issues that can cause update failures.
 Restart QuickBooks and retry the payroll update.

 If error persists, escalate

-If steps 1–6 didn’t resolve the error, the cause is likely deeper than configuration — possibly corrupted Internet Explorer installation, .NET Framework issues, or specific QuickBooks installation damage requiring component repair.
-A Certified ProAdvisor diagnoses the underlying cause and applies a durable fix.
-15240 engagements scope quickly because the cause space is well-bounded once the standard fixes are exhausted.
+If steps 1–6 didn’t resolve it, the cause is likely deeper than configuration — possibly a corrupted Internet Explorer installation, .NET Framework issues, or specific QuickBooks installation damage requiring component repair.
+A Certified ProAdvisor diagnoses the underlying cause and applies a durable fix against a written scope.

 The broader 15000-series